-I make my consequences for behavior boot camp moderately severe.
-You don’t want to be overly extreme since you will probably be issuing the consequence multiple times a day, but it also should be something that is effective for your child.
+I make my consequences for behavior boot camp pretty mild because you're probably going to be enforcing it multiple times a day.
 I also like to find consequences that are natural.
 For example, if we are working on throwing toys, then a logical natural consequence is to lose the toys they are playing with.
-I would probably add a short timeout in addition to losing the toy, depending on the age of the child.

 It is important to use the exact same consequence every single time.
 It is OK to change your consequence if you notice it isn't working, but don't go back and forth between different ones.

 I'm giving a little update to this post as we're nearing the one year mark of a pandemic.
 The behavior and attitudes in this house have gotten a bit out of control, and honestly, I don't blame my kids one bit.